Dave's Travel Pages

 9. Medieval City of Rhodes

 When the Knights Hospitaller settled in Rhodes, they began transforming and developing the city into an incredible stronghold.
-For just over two hundred years between 1309 and 1523 they held sway, before the city finally fell to Ottoman rule.
-The surviving Knights then moved to Malta.
+For just over two hundred years between 1309 and 1523 they held sway, with the Palace of the Grand Master of the Knights of Rhodes being a monumental design.

-During Ottoman occupation, mosques, baths and other buildings were constructed in the lower town.
+Finally, the walled city fell to Ottoman rule, and the surviving Knights then moved to Malta.
+Development of the complex continued, and during Ottoman occupation, mosques, baths and other buildings were constructed in the lower town.
 The upper town retained its Gothic splendour.

 After Turkish and Italian rule, the Germans ruled briefly in World War II before Rhodes was surrendered to the British in 1945.
 The island was finally reunited, with the rest of the Dodecanese islands, with Greece in 1947.
-The medieval section of Rhodes was given UNESCO Heritage status in 1988.
+The medieval city of Rhodes was given UNESCO Heritage status in 1988.

 10. Monasteries of Daphni, Hosios Loukas and Nea Moni of Chios